younanzhao/younanzhao.github.io/README.md

 $$ n(s) = n_0 \times s^{-\beta}$$

-where s is the equivalent spherical diameter or size of the particle (in units of $\mu m$), and n(s) is the abundance of particles (units of $m^{-3} \mu m^{-1}$) in a vanishingly small size interval [s, s + ds]. $n_0$ is the intercepth and $\beta$ is the slope.
-So Biovolume is given by:
+where s is the equivalent spherical diameter or particle size (in units of $\mu m$), and n(s) is the abundance of particles (units of $m^{-3} \mu m^{-1}$) in a vanishingly small size interval [s, s + ds]. $n_0$ is the intercepth and $\beta$ is the slope.
+So BV is given by:

 $$ BV = \int_{s_{min}}^{s_{max}} n(s) \cdot \frac{\pi}{6} \cdot s^3 ds = \frac{\pi}{6} \cdot n_0 \cdot(\frac{s_{max}^{4-\beta}}{4-\beta} - \frac{s_{min}^{4-\beta}}{4-\beta}) $$

-Set $s_{min} = 105 \mu m$ to avoid a potential slight instrument bias in the lowest size classes; set $s_{max} = 5 mm$, which corresponds to the size where zooplankton start to dominate the BV at a variety of locations sampled by UVP5.
+where we set $s_{min} = 105 \mu m$ to avoid a potential slight instrument bias in the lowest size classes; and $s_{max} = 5 mm$, which corresponds to the size where zooplankton start to dominate the BV at a variety of locations sampled by UVP5.

-Therefore, with the Biovolume data and the slope data, we would be able to determine the intercept, thus revealing the particle distributions in the global ocean, and therefore do further research.
+Therefore, with the Biovolume data and the slope data, we would be able to in return determine the intercept, thus allowing for detailed modeling of particle distributions, which is key for understanding the biogeochemical cycles in the ocean.

 The PSDs data is binned on a regular 1° resolution global grid.
 Taking 100m depth (which is usually considered as a threshold for mixed layer or euphotic layer) as an example, the plots of seasonal mean of the original data are as follows:

 ![](assets/IMG/plot1.png)

-*Figure 2: The original BioVolume data.
-The data was preprocessed using log10, so -1 on the plot means a biovolume of 0.1 ppm, and 1 on the plot means a biovolume of 10 ppm.*
+*Figure 2: Original BioVolume data.
+Values were preprocessed using log10, where -1 corresponds to a biovolume of 0.1 ppm, and 1 corresponds to a biovolume of 10 ppm.*

 ![](assets/IMG/plot2.png)

-*Figure 3: The original Slope data.
-It is unitless.*
+*Figure 3: Original Slope data (unitless).*

+In this project, I use the RF algorithm to predict particle biovolume and slope based on a range of oceanographic predictors.
 The predictors are collected from various datasets based on the choice in Clements et al. (2022):

 <table>
   <tr>
     <th>Feature Category</th>